mr2yesung/GameNation/README.md

 # GameNation

 This project is a landing page for the game studio GameNation.
-It includes several features such as smooth scrolling to different page sections and a contact form that allows users to send emails directly from the site.
+It includes several features such as smooth scrolling to different page sections with scroll animations on each section, loading low-resolution image initially to enhance user experience, and a contact form that allows users to send emails directly from the site.
 The project incorporates a modern UI/UX design for an engaging and user-friendly experience.

 This project is deployed on [vercel](https://game-nation.vercel.app/).